Kubernetes Secrets are not encrypted by default. Only encoded base64

 Conclusion

-In this hands-on lab, we saw how to create Kubernetes secrets, decode them, and how to give permissions to users or groups who can access secrets in etcd which makes secrets insecure.
+In this blog, we saw how to create Kubernetes secrets, decode them, and how to give permissions to users or groups who can access secrets in etcd which makes secrets insecure.